We may earn a commission when you buy through links in our articles. Learn more.

 In short, yes – we think Lorcana starter decks are worth the money.
 They’re not too expensive, and they’re a very effective way to learn how to play.
 If you buy two, you and a friend can practice games together before you start attending events.

-Although, if you wanted to jump straight in, most starter decks are well-rounded enough that they can hold their own against casual constructed decks.
-If you’re new to trading card games, starter decks can help you get used to deck-building gradually.
+Most starter decks are well-rounded enough that they can hold their own against casual constructed decks.
+If you’re new to trading card games, starter decks can help you learn how to build your own decks.
 Experiment by removing cards from the deck and adding in new ones from outside the original deck list.

 You’re not going to win any tournaments with these cards.
 And while you might find an Enchanted Rare in your booster pack, the deck itself doesn’t offer collectors much value for money.
 Still, for anyone interested in playing the game, the decks are worthwhile.